Miguel Ángel Ramírez

-Miguel Ángel Ramírez Medina (born 23 October 1984) is a Spanish football manager, currently in charge of Sporting de Gijón.
+Miguel Ángel Ramírez Medina (born 23 October 1984) is a Spanish football manager.

 Career

 Early career

-Born in Las Palmas, Canary islands, Ramírez joined UD Las Palmas' youth categories in 2003, from AD Claret.
+Born in Las Palmas, Canary Islands, Ramírez joined UD Las Palmas' youth categories in 2003, from AD Claret.
 In 2011 he moved to Greece, initially to work at AEK FC's youth setup, but subsequently worked at Panathinaikos FC and Olympiacos due to the economic crisis.

 In 2012, after a year back at Las Palmas, Ramírez spent a few months working as a scout for Deportivo Alavés before moving to Qatar, joining the Aspire Academy.
 In 2018, after being also in charge of Qatar's under-14 football team and being assistant of compatriot Félix Sánchez Bas in the under-19s, he moved to Ecuador and was appointed manager of CSD Independiente del Valle's under-18 squad.

 Independiente del Valle

 On 7 May 2019, after compatriot Ismael Rescalvo was appointed in charge of CS Emelec, Ramírez was appointed manager of the first team.
 He led the club to the title of the 2019 Copa Sudamericana, the first of his career and the first international accolade of the club's history.

 On 19 December 2020, Ramírez confirmed his departure from Del Valle after nearly two years as a manager.